Cerys Matthews: 2000s

 Matthews joined the Pet Shop Boys on the Pyramid Stage at Glastonbury in June 2000, performing a duet of their hit "What Have I Done to Deserve This?".
 In December 2001, she returned to the recording studio for the first time since Catatonia split up.
 She recorded a song in both English and Welsh for the pre-school cartoon series Sali Mali.
 She provided guest vocals on the track "Cyclops Rock", from US alternative rock band They Might Be Giants 2001 album Mink Car.
 Her line was originally supposed to be provided by Joe Strummer of the Clash.
 Cerys went on to co-write "Gypsy Song" with Strummer on her Cockahoop album released by Rough Trade in 2003.

-Matthews moved to Nashville, Tennessee in 2001.
+Matthews moved to Nashville, Tennessee, in 2001.
 On her arrival she began playing with Bucky Baxter, who had played lap steel guitar for Bob Dylan and Ryan Adams.
-She had already collected seventy-six traditional folk songs with the idea of making an album of folk covers.
+She had already collected 76 traditional folk songs with the idea of making an album of folk covers.
 Her debut album, Cockahoop, ended up consisting mainly of her own songs.
 It was recorded in seven months and appeared on Blanco y Negro Records in the United Kingdom in May 2003.
-Whilst recording this album she met Seth Riddle, whom she married in Pembrokeshire on 22 February 2003.
+While recording this album she met Seth Riddle, whom she married in Pembrokeshire on 22 February 2003.
 She toured the album around Britain with minimal promotion as she was several months pregnant at the time.
 The album's Stateside Records release followed in October 2004.

-In December 2005, Matthews recorded a version of Len Barry's 1960s UK and US top 10 hit "1-2-3" in Nashville.
+In December 2005, Matthews recorded a version of Len Barry's 1960s UK and US top-10 hit "1-2-3" in Nashville.
 She released it as a download-single with all profits going to a children's charity.
 In early 2006, Matthews introduced material from her then upcoming album at SXSW in Austin, Texas.

 In 2006, Matthews conducted a short tour of the UK to promote her second solo album, Never Said Goodbye.
 The album was preceded by the single "Open Roads".
 Band members included Kevin Teel on guitar, Ben Elkins playing keyboards, Mason Neely on drums, and Jeff Irwin playing bass.
 She headlined Cardiff's Big Weekend festival.
 During September and October 2006, Matthews embarked on a UK and Ireland tour, during which she played tracks from her first two solo albums as well as three Catatonia hits.
 She also embarked upon a short acoustic Welsh tour in November 2006 before returning to Nashville for Christmas.